-The nearest European site is 0.8km away from the proposed cycle track and footpath upgrade.
-There is a surface water feature located adjacent to the site area (Lee (Cork) Estuary Lower transitional river) that flows from west to east, eventually flowing into Lough Mahon which shares borders with Cork Harbour SPA and Great Channel Island SAC.
-Given the scale and timeline of the development, even when combined with the short distance and indirect pathways identified, effects arising from these works will be negligible.
+The nearest European site is 1.05km away from the proposed site.
+There is a surface water feature located next to the site area (Lee (Cork) Estuary Lower transitional river) that flows from west to east, eventually flowing into Lough Mahon which shares borders with Cork Harbour SPA and Great Channel Island SAC.
+Given the scale and timeline of the development, even when combined with the short distance and direct pathways identified, effects arising from these works will be negligible.